 Mary Shelley’s Frankenstein offers a wealth of thought-provoking topics to explore as a class, in small groups, or through Socratic seminar.
 These Frankenstein discussion questions will get students sharing, analyzing, debating, and evaluating.
+Scroll down the post for the printable PDF version.

 I have divided the questions into four sets that align to my reading schedule, but peruse, select, and modify to suit your needs.
 At the end of this post, I address the essential questions of Frankenstein as a whole.